Wang Shiwei: Education

 Wang received his initial education in Chinese classics from his father, which began the development of his knowledge of Chinese literature.
 In 1914, he entered Huangchuan Second Higher Primary school (潢川第二高等小學) for primary three education.
 Later, he went to Henan Seventh Secondary School located in Huangchuan (now Huangchuan 2nd Middle School, 潢川第二中學).
 He eventually left his hometown and entered the Fundamental School of Europe.
 He was forced to leave this school a year later, as his family could no longer afford the costly fees.
 Determined to further his studies, he worked in a post office to save money; at the age of 17, he joined the American Exchange Studies program in Henan Province.

-In 1925, Wang got a chance to study Arts at Peking University.
-There he actively participated in the University's student campaigns.
+In 1925, Wang got a chance to study arts at Peking University.
+There he actively participated in the university's student campaigns.
 However, he was once again forced to quit in 1927, but was again able to start studying during the late 1920s and early 1930s, this time at the Marx-Engels Institute in Moscow.
-While at Peking University, his schoolmates included communist activists Chen Qichang and Wang Fanxi, Chen possibly being the one who introduced the Communist Party of China to Wang Shiwei.
-Chen and Wang Fanxi, however, broke with the party and joined Trotskyists.
+While at Peking University, his schoolmates included communist activists Chen Qichang and Wang Fanxi, Chen possibly being the one who introduced the Chinese Communist Party to Wang Shiwei.
+Chen and Wang Fanxi, however, broke with the CCP and joined Trotskyists.
 Wang Shiwei's early association with the two later became part of the accusation by Kang Sheng that he was a crypto-Trotskyist.